gvwilson/sensibleadventures/cloudherd/new.md

 two big strong goofs were shouting at each other."

 Grappa Gas gaped at her, then at Indy, and then started to laugh.

+They ate dinner together, telling stories they'd all heard before but enjoying them nonetheless.
+Indy and Noxy walked home arm in arm as the sun was setting, still smiling.
+Indy even waved at a couple of soldiers and wished them a good evening, though her expression froze when she caught sight of Sergeant Dorbu in the distance.
+They made small talk as they washed their faces, changed into their night shirts, and went to bed.
+Noxy read a few pages by the yellow light of her little shard of dayglass, but gave up and set her book aside the third time she realized it had fallen closed in her hands.

+She dreamed of clouds that night, of clouds flying free and of the forest brooding below them.
+Snowflakes tickled as they fell through her, and the north wind felt like drinking an endless cold glass of water.
+She shouted for joy, then woke and realized that the shouts were real, and not hers.

+"*Amma*?" she called out blearily.  "*Amma*, what's going on?"
+She shrugged into the scratchy woolen sweater that Sensy had knit for her as a Yearagain Eve present and stumbled downstairs.

+Her mother was peering out the half-open front door.
+She shushed Noxy as her daughter joined her.
+Four soldiers jogged by outside, swords in their hands.
+She heard Sergeant Dorbu shouting orders somewhere nearby, telling someone to double-check the bath house and someone else to make sure Colonel Bonzon had men searching the ridge above the cloud pen, they could be hiding there waiting for daylight.

+"Did they escape?"
+Noxy whispered anxiously.

+"They must have," her mother whispered back.
+"Stay here."
+Before Noxy could protest, Indy slipped out through the door.

+Noxy hesitated only a moment before following her.
+"Wait!" she hissed.

+Her mother spun around.
+"Get back in the house!" she ordered.
+"It's not safe out here!"

+Noxy crossed her arms.
+"Well if it's not safe, you shouldn't be here either, should you?"

+Indy glared at her, but whatever she might have said next was cut off by a sharp, "You!
+Hold!"

+It was Sergeant Dorbu.
+He jogged up the street to stop in front of them with two of his men at his heels.
+"Respected mayor, I need to ask you to return to your home."

+Indy snorted.
+"That's what I was just telling *her*.
+What's going on?
+Are we being attacked?"

+The sergeant shook his head.
+"No, respected.
+The prisoners have escaped somehow."
+He searched her face.
+"You wouldn't know anything about that, would you?"

+This time it was Indy who crossed her arms.
+"To tell you the truth, I don't want to know anything about any of this any more," she replied flatly.

+Sergeant Dorbu looked away.
+"I'm sorry, respected," he said.
+"I truly am.
+But please---go back to your house and let us deal with this."

+Just then an angry voice bellowed, "Let *go* of me, or I swear I'm going to knock you into next Bluesday!"
+Two soldiers came around the corner holding a furiously-struggling Aft between them.
+Two others marched alongside with heavy wooden cudgels in their hands.
+All four were newcomers, and all four looked as angry as Aft.

+Indy rounded on Sergeant Dorbu.
+"What in the names of all the saints is going on here?" she demanded.

+Sergeant Dorbu had already stepped into the middle of the road.
+"Halt!" he said.
+"Where are you taking this man, and on whose order?"

+The soldiers halted.
+One of the cudgel wielders thumped his chest in salute.
+"Colonel Bonzon's orders, sergeant.
+We found a hammer in the tunnel where the prisoners were being held.
+Only time it could have gotten there was when this man was guarding them on his ownsome."

+Noxy's hand flew to her mouth.
+Her mother's eyes widened.
+She looked at Aft in shock.
+The expression his face said that he knew full well how the hammer had gotten there.
+He bared his teeth, and for a heartbeat Noxy was sure he was going to say something.
+Instead, he snapped his head to the side, cracking his forehead against the nose of one of the soldiers holding him.
+"I said let *go* of me, you rag-eared stack of goof dung!"

+A sudden cudgel blow knocked the wind out of him.
+He sagged, wheezing, then made a sound that could only be described as a growl and tried to straighten up.
+The soldier who had hit him pushed the end of his cudgel up against Aft's throat.
+"Nuh uh," he cautioned.
+"Not unless you want another one."

+As the four soldiers hauled him away, Aft shot one more look at Indy and the sergeant.
+Noxy couldn't honestly have said which he seemed angrier at, or which he thought had betrayed him the worst.